Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 Study Area: Visakhapatnam/Vizag - Andhra Pradesh (South-East India)

-While the previous two workflows allowed me to visually monitor Shorelines from rendered Satellite Imagery and observe its evolution through time, this is the first workflow where I will demonstrate the actual extraction/delineation of a Shoreline from a downloaded raw Satellite Imagery dataset.
-The Study Area - the buzzing tourism destination Visakhapatnam - is home to several beaches that have undergone rampant erosion in the recent past, thereby impacting visitor footfall.
+While the previous two workflows allowed me to visually monitor the shoreline from rendered satellite imagery and observe its evolution through time, this is the first workflow where I demonstrate the actual extraction and delineation of a shoreline from a downloaded raw satellite imagery dataset.
+The study area—Visakhapatnam, a bustling coastal tourism hub—hosts several beaches that have experienced significant erosion in recent years, adversely affecting visitor footfall.

-Radar Satellite Imagery (SAR) has a couple of notable advantages over Multispectral Satellite Imagery - the former has an active illumination source, a microwave emitter, which allows-
+Radar Satellite Imagery (SAR) offers a couple of notable advantages over Multispectral Satellite Imagery.
+Unlike optical sensors, SAR has an active illumination source—a microwave emitter—which enables the satellite to:

-• the satellite to obtain readings even in zero-light conditions such as during night-time, and
+capture readings even in zero-light conditions, including night-time, and

 TIMESTAMPS: